Barkevious Mingo: Seattle Seahawks

 On March 16, 2018, the Seattle Seahawks signed Mingo to a two-year, $6.80 million contract that includes $3.20 million guaranteed and a signing bonus of $2.20 million.

 Throughout training camp, Mingo competed against D. J. Alexander to be a starting outside linebacker.
 Head coach Pete Carroll named Mingo and K. J. Wright the starting outside linebackers to begin the regular season.
 They started alongside middle linebacker Bobby Wagner.
-In Week 6, Mingo collected a season-high seven solo tackles during a 27-3 victory at the Oakland Raiders.
+In Week 6, Mingo collected a season-high seven solo tackles during a 27–3 victory at the Oakland Raiders.
 He finished the season with a career-high 48 combined tackles (37 solo), two forced fumbles, a pass deflection, and one sack in 16 games and 14 starts.

 Houston Texans

 On August 31, 2019, the Seahawks traded Mingo along with outside linebacker Jacob Martin and a 2020 third-round pick to the Houston Texans in exchange for Jadeveon Clowney.
+In the 2019 season, Mingo mainly had a special teams role but had one start on defense, against the New England Patriots.

 Chicago Bears

 On April 3, 2020, the Chicago Bears signed Mingo to a one-year, $1.187 million contract.
 In a week 9 loss to the Tennessee Titans, Mingo was credited with the first rushing attempt of his career, gaining 11 yards and a first down after taking a hand-off on a fake punt.
+He appeared in 16 games and started three in the 2020 season.
+He finished with 2.5 sacks, 35 total tackles, and two passes defended.